Suraj0307/DSA-Challenge2/README.md

 As the dataset is of size 2gb so its difficult to upload.
 Inside the download folder you will find two things .
-1) first is the training_set folder which contains the text file in which movie id is present in the first row and after that starting from the second column user id along with their rating and date of rating is given.
+1) first is the training_set folder which contains the text file in which movie id is present in the first row and after that starting from the second row user id along with their rating and date of rating is given.
 ### Note I haven't uploaded the whole dataset because the size is 2GB and the training_set contains 17770 files.
 3) Second is movie_titles.txt it contains movie_id, movie release date and movie name.